Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] 2.
 - [ ] 20.

-### in the most recent company meeting, your CEO focused on the fact that everyone in the organization needs to make sure that all of the infrastructure that is built is truly scalable.
+### In the most recent company meeting, your CEO focused on the fact that everyone in the organization needs to make sure that all of the infrastructure that is built is truly scalable.
 Which of the following statements is incorrect in reference to scalable architecture?

 - [ ] A scalable service is capable of handling heterogeneity.
 - [ ] A scalable service is resilient.